shirish93/shirish93.github.io/_pages/about_legacy_link.md

 <li>My stand-up comedy skills are just as good as my skills at the driving range.
 Absolutely terrible.
 Yet I enjoy both activities.</li>
 <li>I am an amateur novelist, and I write multiple novels at the same time.
 My longest draft is a whopping 60,000 words (and yes, it needs work!)</li>
 <li>I'm a fermentation enthusiast!
 I've brewed countless batches of kombucha, kefir, and more - I've lost count!
 Check out shirish.me: shirish.me to see what I've been up to and what's next.</li>
 <li>I'm an amateur food scientist who dabbles in non-fermentation food preservation as well.
-I've dehydrated and powdered enough fruits and veggies to feed a small army (though maybe not a very healthy one!).</li>
+I've dehydrated and powdered enough fruits and veggies to feed a small army (though maybe not ahealthy one!).</li>
 <li>I grow things!
 I have a hydroponics system for off-season veggies and houseplants, and I'm a proud indoor mushroom cultivator.
 I'm also a member of the Puget Sound Mycological Society (https://www.psms.org/) and the Puget Sound Beekeeper's Association (https://pugetsoundbees.org/).</li>
 <li>I'm a history buff!
 I love researching South Asian myths, culinary traditions, and the historical arts of South Asia.
 My dream vocation would be a full-time researcher of culinary histories of Nepal and Tibet,</li>
 <li>(Though currently on hold) I'm a biking enthusiast!
 My trusty folding bike was my partner-in-crime from 2015-2020, saving me from sticky situations (like walking next to a highway to commute!).
 Unfortunately, my current Seattle residence with its steep hill and four-flight climb isn't the most bike-friendly...</li>